Graphs (1)

 A graph may either be directed or undirected, depending on whether the relation is symmetric or not.

 A path is a sequence of end-to-end edges, and its length can be zero or any positive integer.
-In a directed graph, a cycle is a path of non-zero length with the same starting and ending vertex.
+A cycle (loop) is a path with the same starting and ending vertex.
+In a directed graph, a cycle can contains a single edge, while in a undirected graph, a cycle is usually required to contain at least 3 edges.

-The two common ways to represent a graph in a data structure is by an adjacency matrix and by an adjacency list.
-The former uses Θ(|V|2) space and is better for dense graphs, while the latter uses Θ(|V| + |E|) space and is better for sparse graphs.
+The two common ways to represent a graph in a data structure is by an adjacency list and by an adjacency matrix.
+The former uses Θ(|V| + |E|) space and is better for sparse graphs, while the latter uses Θ(|V|2) space and is better for dense graphs.
 Also, for a directed graph, an adjacency matrix representation allows the edges to be followed in both directions with the same cost, which is not the case for an adjacency list representation.

 In the following algorithms, these two representations are unified by using G.adj[u] to represent the set {v | ‹u, v› is in G.E}.